chrisgrieser/nvim-scissors/README.md

 ```

 > [!NOTE]
-> The special filetype `all` enables the snippets from that file globally.
+> The special filetype `all` enables the snippets globally, regardless of
+> filetype.

 Example snippet file (here: `nvim-lua.json`):